viamrobotics/docs/docs/components/board/_index.md

 # SMEs: Gautham, Rand
 ---

+Boards provide an API for setting GPIO pins to high or low, setting PWM, and working with analog and digital interrupts.

-If you have general purpose input/output [(GPIO)](https://www.howtogeek.com/787928/what-is-gpio/) pins you wish to control, use a _board_ component.
+If you have GPIO pins you wish to control, use a _board_ component.

 Your GPIO pins can be present as: